 For your private practice, premium content should be based around your expertise and topics that you feel comfortable and confident speaking on.

 What Type Of Premium Content Can I Create?

-Know that there are no limits to what you can create, but we can help give a few examples we’ve seen nutrition professionals do and have some success with.
-See if these examples can spark some inspiration!
+There are no limits to what you can create, but below are a few examples we’ve seen nutrition professionals have success with.
+We hope these examples can spark some inspiration!

 Infographics are helpful visual tools that will make it easy for your reader (potential new client!) to learn or check information they’re interested in learning.
 The one pictured on the left was created by Eat Seasonably.
 This infographic contains relevant, useful information that interested users will return to again and again because it carries relevant and useful information.

-3. Make titles something someone might search!
-This sounds overly simple, but making your title look like something someone might type into a Google search will make it more likely to appear when someone Googles that phrase.
-For instance, “How Can Nutrition Help with My Diabetes?” could be good title because it might be something that someone looking for that information would search.
+This sounds overly simple, but choosing a title that is something someone might type into Google will help your website get found.
+For instance, “What Should I Eat To Help My Diabetes?” could be good title because it may be something that someone would search.